Skip to main content

 How AI data enrichment is reshaping B2B sales and marketing

 So what is AI data enrichment, and how is it changing B2B sales and marketing?
-It’s the convergence of AI capability and human marketing intelligence, applied to the data problem that sits underneath every funnel stage.
+It’s the convergence of AI capability and human marketing intelligence, applied to the data completeness problem that sits underneath every funnel stage.

 Off-the-shelf tools give you fields.
 AI-native enrichment gives you intelligence.
-You can’t enrich your way out of dirty data, so you clean first.
+You can’t enrich your way out of incomplete data, so you clean first.
 AI has removed the scale bottleneck from ABM, turning research that took a week per account into something that takes minutes.
 And the peak of AI and human intelligence in marketing is happening right now: 1:1 research, planning, and execution of ABM, faster, cheaper, and better than it’s ever been.

 Human knowledge and judgement on one side.
 AI scale and speed on the other.
 You need both.
 If your data is broken, fix it.
 If your enrichment is surface-level, go deeper.
 And if your ABM is really just targeted outreach with a nicer name, it’s time to rethink the research layer.